djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 ## Symmetric Encryption Algorithms
 Data encryption Standard (DES) was adopted as the Federal Information Processing standard (FIPS).
 Then : Advanced Encryption Standard was replaced.
-"Because of the large key size, brute-force attacks on AES are only theoreticla right now, because the computing power required (or time required using modern technology) exceeds anything feasible today"
+"Because of the large key size, brute-force attacks on AES are only theoretical right now, because the computing power required (or time required using modern technology) exceeds anything feasible today"
 "An important thing to keep in mind when considering various encryption algorithms is **speed** and **ease of implementation**."

 # Public Key or Asymmetric Encryption